Robust Eigenvectors of Symmetric Tensors: Background

-The rank of any symmetric matrix is always at most $n$.
+whenever we deal with the symmetric decomposition \eqref{tensorGeneration}. \end{definition} The rank of any $n\times n$ symmetric matrix is always at most $n$.
 For tensors $\mathcal{T} \in S^d(\mathbb{C}^n)$, this is not the case since the rank can be much larger.
 The Alexander-Hirschowitz Theorem \cite{BRAMBILLA20081229} states that, with probability $1$, the symmetric rank of a random tensor $\mathcal{T} \in S^d(\mathbb{C}^n)$ (drawn from an absolutely continuous probability distribution) is $\lfloor \frac1n\binom{n+d-1}d\rfloor$ except for a few special values of $d$ and $n$ where the rank is $1$ more than this number.

 A vector $\mathbf{v} \in \mathbb{F}^n$ is an \textit{eigenvector} of $\mathcal{T}$ with \textit{eigenvalue} $\mu \in \mathbb{F}$ if

 where $\mathcal{T} \cdot \mathbf{v}^{d-1}$ is a vector defined by \textit{contracting} $\mathcal{T}$ by $\mathbf{v}$ along all of its modes except for one, i.e. the $i$-th entry of $\mathcal{T} \cdot \mathbf{v}^{d-1}$ is